COLON CANCER

 Risk Factors

-People at increased or high risk of colorectal cancer might need to start colorectal cancer screening before age 45, be screened more often, and/or get specific tests.
-This includes people with:
+People at increased or high risk may need to start screening before age 45, undergo screening more frequently, and use specific tests (usually colonoscopy).
+Risk factors include:

 Prevention